A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 • Review session recordings to watch fundamental user interactions.

-• Check scroll depth to see how far down on your page visitors are going.
+• Check scroll depth to see how far down your page visitors are going.

 3. Review Your Conversion Funnel